pythonbyexample/PBE/tutorial/intro.rst

 Introduction
 ============

-This chapter will introduce you to some basics of programming in Python.
+This chapter will introduce you to some of the basics of programming in Python.

 Requirements
 ------------

 To use this guide, the minimal requirement is the `Python Interpreter
-<http://www.python.org/download/>`_ version 2.7 (3.3 should also work), but I'd recommend also
+<http://www.python.org/download/>`_ version 3.2+, but I'd also recommend getting a good programming
-getting a good programming editor that support auto-indenting and syntax highlighting for Python.
+editor that support auto-indenting and syntax highlighting for Python.

 If you're completely new to Python and programming, it might be best to quickly look through the `Official Python Tutorial <http://docs.python.org/tutorial>`_.

+My guide will mostly use short, simple games to teach Python and Programming in general.

 NOTE
 ----